paul1tsch/dominikpaulitsch/README.md

 ### Dominik PAULITSCH

-> CEO at Dealous Projects
+> Creator of Dealous Projects & ZENPAU

 Hi👋, I am a Web Developer, Software Developer and UI/UX Designer who loves to design and program!
 I currently attend the HTBLA Kaindorf.

 ### 🌱 What I want to learn in 2022...

 - React
+- R
 - NextJS
 - ChakraUI
 - GraphQL